Particulate: Feed-Forward 3D Object Articulation¶

 -

-Key Insight: Leverage the flexibility and scalability of Transformers by training end-to-end on large-scale multi-category articulation datasets, using learnable part queries and multi-head decoders to predict each articulation attribute independently.
+Key Insight: Leverage the flexibility and scalability of Transformers by training end-to-end on large-scale multi-category articulated datasets, using learnable part queries and multi-head decoders to predict specific articulation attributes.

 -

-Core Idea: Employ a standard Transformer with learnable part queries for end-to-end training on point clouds, enabling single-pass feed-forward inference to predict all articulation attributes, including part segmentation, kinematic tree, and motion constraints.
+Core Idea: Utilize a standard Transformer with learnable part queries for end-to-end training on point clouds, predicting all articulation attributes—including part segmentation, kinematic tree, and motion constraints—in a single forward pass.

 Method¶